braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/query_builder/query_templates.md

 ### Canvas revenue by country

 This report provides revenue per country for a specific Canvas.
-To run this report, you'll need to specify the API identifier for a Canvas.
+To run this report, you must specify the API identifier for a Canvas.
 You can find the Canvas API identifier under **Analyze Variants**.

 For each country, you'll see the amount of revenue generated, number of orders, number of returns, net revenue, and gross revenue.